InQBarna/onboarding/README.md

 Uses WhatsNewKit package to handle the version checking and to display the default UI for each onboarding step.

 ---
+## Version 2.0 drops Cocoapods support - as WhatsNewKit 2.0 does.

+---
 ## Default steps

 ##### Blocking screen